balu12don/Linear-Regression/README.md

 * Analyze test results using statistical methods
 * Evaluate linear regression assumptions

+#### How to use the notebook:
+* Download the ipynb file
+* Download "marketing_data" dataset in the same folder
+* Run the notebook to fit the multi-linear regression model

 #### Conclusion:

 [Regression model](https://github.com/balu12don/Linear-Regression/blob/f7d12d3a06ef20cafd72f5419862084c578dc64d/Linear_Regression.ipynb) suggests the following best fit line